DeclanChidlow/vale.rocks/src/posts/my-experience-biohacking.md

 ## My Experience

 I first heard of magnet implants years ago and very much wished to pursue getting one of my own.
-I researched the process and queried those with experience in the now-defunct [biohack.me forums](https://forum.biohack.me/discussions/2909), but being a minor and considering all the catches that come with it, didn't pursue the process at the time.
+I researched the process and queried those with experience in the now-defunct [biohack.me forums](https://forum.biohack.me/discussions/2909) but, being a minor and considering all the catches that come with it, didn't pursue the process at the time.

 Once I turned 18, I again looked into it.
 Things in the scene had changed a bit in the intervening years.
 The [Titan](https://dangerousthings.com/product/titan/), which is the magnet I was initially interested in, was discontinued as part of a redesign, and community-advised implantation locations had been revised.

-After a bit of research, the [xG3](https://dangerousthings.com/product/xg3/) came out on top as the best (and one of the only) market offerings.
-The xG3 originally came in two varieties: the v1 (axially magnetised) and v2 (diametrically magnetised) -- v1 being best for sensing and v2 best for lifting, though reported failures [led to the v1 being discontinued](https://forum.dangerousthings.com/t/safety-advisory-xg3-v1/19500), leaving the v2 as the reasonable choice.
+After a bit of research, the [xG3](https://dangerousthings.com/product/xg3/) came out on top as the best (and one of the only) market offerings available at the time.
+The xG3 originally came in two varieties: the v1 (axially magnetised) and v2 (diametrically magnetised) -- v1 being best for sensing and v2 best for lifting, though reported failures [led to the v1 being discontinued](https://forum.dangerousthings.com/t/safety-advisory-xg3-v1/19500), leaving the v2 as the reasonable choice [^2].
 To better understand its dimensions, I 3D printed an analogue using the STL files provided on Dangerous Things' site.
-Certainly a tad freaky sizing up placements on my hand and knowing that the real thing will eventually be in there...
+'Twas certainly a tad freaky sizing up placements on my hand knowing that the real thing would eventually be in there...

 ### The Procedure

 I got in contact with the [Dangerous Things partner](https://dangerousthings.com/partners/) closest to me and booked in a consultation.

 I couldn't have ended up at a better piercer.
 The staff were fantastic, and my piercer ran me through the steps and process.
-I had already looked into placement and had my eye on position 0, between my thumb and pointer. [^2]
+I had already looked into placement and had my eye on position 0, between my thumb and pointer. [^3]

 When I mentioned this to my piercer, he advised against that position due to the ergonomics (try bending your arm round so the back of your hand can pick up a screw on a table) and instead proposed a placement on the knife's edge (the fleshy bit down the side of your hand between your pinky and wrist).
 This fleshy placement also protects it in a position away from bone, meaning that in the event of trauma, it's less likely to be damaged.

 Checking I was comfortable, he asked me to close my eyes and touched three points along the knife's edge, asking me to rate which position had the most sensation to identify where would be best for getting the most of the sensing capabilities.
 We ended up identifying a position close to the pinky where I felt it best.

-I waited a few weeks post-consult so I could align getting the implant with my school break to avoid impacting my education and ended up getting it on the 19th of September, 2024.
+I waited a few weeks post-consult so I could align getting the implant with my study break to avoid impacting my education and ended up getting it on the 19th of September, 2024.
 I made sure to eat beforehand and went into the wonderfully decorated studio (they've got knickknacks of all varieties).

 After a bit of a wait and the signing of a waiver, I was called in.
 The room was cleaned, and a bench was set up.
 My piercer ran me through every step and action they were taking as they got ready.
 My hand was wiped down with iodine to sterilise it, the needle was lubed, and he checked that I hadn't had a piercing before.
-I answered no, so he advised that I'm _probably_ best not to watch as he does it, but he did call someone over to [film the process](https://www.youtube.com/shorts/1xpmXkLNoSA) for my later viewing pleasure.
+I answered no, so he advised that I'm _probably_ best not to watch as he does it, but he did call someone over to [film the process](/videos/xg3v2-biomagnet-implant) for my later viewing pleasure.

 It hurt a little bit, but it wasn't nearly as bad as it might look, and I was comfortable during the entire process.
 After removing the needle, he palpated the area to show the little magnetic capsule sitting under my skin, remarked how little I was bleeding, and applied the necessary dressings.
 Then he gave me a bag of medical goodies to use for redressing it, billed me, and sent me on my way.
 The entire process probably took about half an hour -- including waiting -- and in terms of cost, it came to $240 AUD for the xG3 v2 (which they already had on hand) and installation.